saucecode/discord-acid-bot/README.md

  - `\logs` will generate a link and token for a user to access the logs that the bot keeps.
  - `\play` takes either a query or a URL.
 If it is a URL to a video or audio site, or is a video or audio stream, it will attempt to play, as `youtube-dl` is capable of such things, being magic and all.
 All songs are downloaded into directory `downloaded/`.
 This folder should probably exist before starting the bot.
 If a thing is currently playing, then the query (not the song) is added the the queue.
 When a new audio query starts downloading, the bot will start playing from it as soon as it can (instead of waiting for the download to finish).
  - `\vol` Takes a volume for a `\play` stream as a value from 0 to 100.
 Adjusts the volume on the fly.
+ - `\plop` Takes a javascript function of the form `function(y,x) { ... }` which must always return a 3 element array.
+It is safely run on the server in a nodejs sandbox, and the output is used by PIL to populate an image with pixels.